 Bacterial food poisoning occurs when food is contaminated by harmful bacteria.
 Bacteria thrive in warm and moist foods.
 Bacteria spreads faster mainly through cross-contamination.

-Cross-contamination refers to the transferring of bacteria from contaminated food to uncontaminated food through hands, tools, work surfaces, kitchen cloth, cutting board, etc.
+Cross-contamination refers to the transferring of bacteria from contaminated food to uncontaminated food through hands, tools, work surfaces, kitchen cloth, cutting boards, etc.

 These four types of bacteria are responsible for the usual types of food poisoning:

 - Staphylococcus Aureus